corentinjeanne/SpysInfiniteConsumables/README.md

 - Changed Grab Bags to be disabled by default
 - Added automatic localization generation
 - Moved Definition and CustomDictionaryElement to Spiky's Lib
-- Auto generate localization
 - Added loads of tooltips
 - Simplified notification
 - Added Version config
 - Updated to Spiky's lib v1.2
-- Fixed Classic preset
+- Fixed bugs with preset

 ### v3.1.1.3
 - Fixed material groups consuming when infinite